Genus Zero Kashiwara-Vergne Solutions from Braids: Introduction

+\textbf{Convention.} Throughout we fix a field $\K$ of characteristic zero.
+In diagrams, all morphisms are drawn from bottom to top.

-We would like to thank Anton Alekseev, Dror Bar-Natan, Florian Naef and Pavol \v{S}evera for useful discussions.
-We are grateful to the Universit\'e de Gen\`eve and the SwissMap research station in Les Diablerets where part of this work was carried out.
+\textbf{Acknowledgements.} We thank Anton Alekseev, Dror Bar-Natan, Benjamin Enriquez, Florian Naef, Muze Ren, and Pavol \v{S}evera for useful discussions.
+We would like to thank Najib Idrissi and Hidekazu Furusho for comments on an earlier draft.
+We are grateful to the Universit\'e de Gen\`eve and the SwissMAP research station in Les Diablerets where part of this work was carried out.
 The second author is grateful to the Sydney Mathematical Research Institute for a two month research visit during which this project was initiated.